How to Become a Well Informed and Inspired Philanthropist

 - Begin with your values and passions.
 Choose two to five issues, populations, or approaches.
 Weigh these against what the community needs and your ideas of how change happens.

 - Clarify what you want to accomplish with your charitable giving.

 - Think about your immediate and lifetime giving.
 How much do you want to give now, or in the future?
-What will be your lifetime impact?
+What will be your impact over your lifespan?

 - Learn more about those areas you care about by talking with others and doing research.
 Refine your priorities.